So, you're glad your marketing investment is paying off and your site is attracting reasonable traffic. What next?

 #7.
 Bad Typography

 The size and font of your headings and text influence the user experience.
 Your content should follow a "visual hierarchy," where the most important point stands out most clearly, followed by the next most important point(s), and so on.
 Do some research on font faces and sizes and see what works best for your business and page design.

 Do not try to emphasise too many value propositions on a single page, as it may cause clutter and confusion.
 Bold face and italics, though recommended, should be kept to a minimum for the same reason.
-Do not too many different font faces, one font for the headlines and another one for the body, that's all you need.
+Do not have too many different font faces, one font for the headlines and another one for the body; that's all you need.